sanderslab/magellanmapper/README.md

 ### Optional Dependency Build and Runtime Requirements

-In most cases Clrbrain can be installed without a compiler or non-Python libraries.
+In most cases MagellanMapper can be installed without a compiler or non-Python libraries.
 A few **optional** dependencies that require these resources provide added functionality.

 #### Dependencies requiring a compilier